Trusts and Tax

 Assets are often held in this way in order to look after them for children or other beneficiaries who aren’t able to manage them themselves.
 Trusts can also be used to hold assets for charitable purposes, or as part of a tax succession plan.

 There are various types of trusts, all with different benefits, rules and tax implications.
 The type of trust that’s right for you will depend on the purpose of the trust and the circumstances around it.
-A specialist solicitor will be able to advise you on this, as well as ensure you are fully aware of all your legal responsibilities going forward.
+As specialist solicitors will be able to advise you on this, as well as ensure you are fully aware of all your legal responsibilities going forward.

 How can we help you with trusts and tax?